Every web page needs a title and having a good and unique one is a crucial part of any online Technical Search Engine Optimisation (SEO) strategy.

 In the following screenshot, you can see that the contents of the Meeum title tag are shown when linking to that page from Facebook.

-Note that some social networks utilize og tags which means you can show a different title on social media than in search results.
+Note that some social networks utilise og tags (Open Graph) which means you can show a different title on social media than in search results.
 We’ll cover that in a different article down the track.
 For the moment though, you can see how our regular title tag does the job just fine.

 Once a user is on your webpage, they can see the title displayed in the tab of the browser.
 This is important as it serves as a great way for people to find your site easily if they have many tabs open.